THE

 NEW YORK CITY - THE '60s

-Haunted by a violent childhood, penniless writer Michael Hollingshead flees England’s oppressive class system and sets sail for the creative chaos of Greenwich Village.
+Haunted by an abusive and violent childhood, penniless writer Michael Hollingshead flees England’s oppressive class system and sets sail for the creative chaos of Greenwich Village.

-At The White Horse Tavern, where the Beatnik poetry gods of angst hold court, Hollingshead—with his razor-sharp wit and the perfect amount of madness—earns a seat next to Jack Kerouac, Allen Ginsberg, William Burroughs... even Aldous Huxley.
+At The White Horse Tavern, where the Beatnik poetry gods of angst hold court, Hollingshead—with his razor-sharp wit and the right amount of madness—earns himself a seat next to Jack Kerouac, Allen Ginsberg, William Burroughs, and Aldous Huxley.

 When he meets Sophie, the sultry jazz pianist and headstrong civil rights activist trapped in a loveless marriage, they fall in love.
-She gets pregnant.
-And everything changes.
+And she gets pregnant.

 Sophie